antaris-inc/SatOS-Payload-SDK/docs/src/developer-guide.rst

 Compute & Storage
 =================

-All Payload Applications are deployed as virtual machines.
+All Onboard Applications are deployed as docker containers.
 CPU and memory resources are configured within the Antaris Cloud Platform during satellite configuration.
 Storage capacity is also pre-configured.

 All storage is persistent and will maintain state across reboots.
 Access to storage is provided via the following filesystem mounts: